 Once you sign in for FBA services, there is a certain fee that needs to be paid.
 Let’s see how much Amazon charges its FBA sellers:

-The Fulfillment cost is the fee paid by the seller to Amazon in order to execute the order.
-This amount may vary depending upon the product’s size and category.
-When a customer places an order with an FBA seller, the Amazon system is in charge of picking up the purchase, packaging it, and transporting it to the customer.
+The Fulfillment cost is the fee paid by the Seller to Amazon to execute the order.
+This amount may vary depending on the product’s size and category.
+For example, when a customer places an order with an FBA seller, the Amazon system is responsible for picking up the purchase, packaging it, and transporting it to the customer.

-For example, you can purchase monthly storage from Amazon but if you fail to sell the stock before your contract expires, you’ll have to pay a long-term storage fee estimated per cubic foot.
+For example, you can purchase monthly storage from Amazon, but if you fail to sell the stock before your contract expires, you’ll have to pay a long-term storage fee estimated per cubic foot.

 Advantages & Disadvantages of Using FBA